robin-raymond/zax.io/concurrency.md

     }
     +++ final : ()(rhs : MyType constant & deep) = {
         // this version of the constructor will be called when a `deep`
-        // copy of the contents must be performed animal = rhs.animal
+        // copy of the contents must be performed (as `deep` qualifier applies
-    }
+        // to all types contained within the reference type passed) animal = rhs.animal    // rhs.animal is `deep` }

     merge : (result : MyType &)(rhs : MyType constant &) deep = {